Horned coot: Breeding

 The horned coot is monogamous, and sometimes breeds in colonies of up to 80 pairs.
 The huge nest is typically located about 40 metres from the shore in the waters of the high altitude lakes where it breeds.
 Pebbles are piled by the birds to form an artificial island that reaches the water surface.
 This island is then covered with algae to form the nest.
 It has been estimated that the pebble mounds may weigh as much as 1.5 tons and they are refurbished in each season.
 They breed from November to January.

 Distribution and habitat

 The coot occurs in the altiplano of north-western Argentina, south-western Bolivia, and north-eastern Chile.
+A single vagrant has been recorded in southern Peru.
 It is almost entirely restricted to lakes at altitudes of 3000–5200 m.a.s.l., but has occasionally been recorded at lower altitudes.

 Status and conservation

-It is generally a low-density species and the total population has been estimated at 10,000–20,000, with as few as 620 in the Chilean part of its range.
+It is generally a low-density species; total population has been estimated at 5,000–25,000 mature individuals as of 2025.
+The Chilean sub-population is estimated to contain approximately 620 individuals.
 Consequently, it is considered to be near threatened by BirdLife International and IUCN.